 Bob Gruen has worked with major Rock acts such as Led Zeppelin, The Who, David Bowie, Tina Turner, Elton John, Aerosmith, Kiss & Alice Cooper.
 In 1989, he documented the epic trip to Russia of the “Moscow Music Peace Festival” featuring Ozzy Osbourne, Motley Crue and Bon Jovi.
 For many years Bob was the official photographer for the New York New Music Seminar, covering dozens of aspiring new bands in the course of a summer week.

-As chief photographer for Rock Scene Magazine in the ‘70s, Bob specialized in candid, behind the scenes photo features.
+As chief photographer for Rock Scene Magazine in the ‘70s, Bob specialized in candid, behind the scenes rock and roll photos.
 He toured extensively with the emerging punk and new wave bands including the New York Dolls, Sex Pistols, Clash, Ramones, Patti Smith Group and Blondie.

 This seminal body of work reflects a profound commitment and long-standing personal friendship with the artists.
 His wealth of personal experiences and uncanny memory provide the most illuminating and comprehensive histories of rock youth culture.